MEET THE TEAM

 President and Founder (She/He)

-Michael was born and raised in Kerman, CA. Since an early age, Michael has been an active member of his community volunteering for the SPCA Stray Center, Saint Agnes Hospital, Kerman Floyd After School Program, and more.
+Michael was born and raised in Kerman, CA. Since an early age, Michael has been an active member of her community volunteering for the SPCA Stray Center, Saint Agnes Hospital, Kerman Floyd After School Program, and more.
 Michael graduated from Kerman High School in 2017 as one of the Valedictorians of her class and further pursued her educational career at UC Berkeley.
 At the age of 19, Michael created Central Valley Scholars for the most forgotten populations in the Central Valley.
 As a Queer Latinx person, first-generation student, and raised in a low-income immigrant household, Michael made sure to create an accessible space for students with her identities and beyond.

 Event Coordinator (She/Her)